top of page

 At the individual level, ancestral trauma can show up as internal conflicts, limiting beliefs, or self-sabotaging behaviors.
 Without awareness, you might carry inherited fears, guilt, or feelings of disconnection that shape your identity and choices.
 This internalized trauma can block your personal growth and healing until you consciously address it.

-On a collective scale, ancestral trauma reflects the shared histories of your community or culture—such as colonization, slavery, war, or systemic oppression.
+On a collective scale, ancestral trauma reflects the shared histories of your community or culture—such as colonization, slavery, war, or systemic patriarchal oppression.
 These collective wounds impact entire populations, influencing social structures, cultural narratives, and group identity.
 Healing at this level involves acknowledging historical injustices and fostering collective resilience and restoration.

 By understanding ancestral trauma as a multi-layered experience, you can approach your healing journey holistically—honoring the biological, emotional, relational, individual, and collective threads that weave your unique story.